30 Q’s to Find the Problem Your Idea Solves

 - How much does the problem cost your customer?
 If the problem stops the result completely, it at least costs you the amount of the opportunity (opportunity cost).
 However, there may be other costs associated with the problem.

 - Who is your ideal customer?
 Again, be specific.
 Customer vs. User.
 This time you may also consider close relatives of your ideal customer.
-These might be other stakeholders in the job to be done and/or problem.

 - What does your ideal customer really want to accomplish? (hint: the job to be done) Describe it specifically and measurably.
 Sometimes, not even your ideal customer knows all the measurable elements of their job to be done.
 This might create an opportunity to provide them with value during the sales process.